bjackman/git-brisect/README.md

 To use it, run `git brisect $bad_commit..$good_commit -- <test command>`.

+I expect it to work on any Unix, and Windows _might_ work (let me know if you try it!).

 ## Writing the test command

 The test command should exit with code 0 if the commit is "good", and a non-zero